Same-sex marriage in Arkansas

-Same-sex marriage in Arkansas has been legal since the U.S. Supreme Court's landmark decision in Obergefell v.
-Hodges on June 26, 2015, in which the court struck down same-sex marriage bans nationwide.
-Prior to this, same-sex marriage in Arkansas was briefly legal for a period beginning on May 9, 2014, as a result of a ruling by Sixth Judicial Circuit Judge Chris Piazza striking down the state's constitutional and statutory bans on same-sex marriage as violating the U.S. Constitution.
+Same-sex marriage has been legal in Arkansas since the U.S. Supreme Court's landmark decision in Obergefell v.
+Hodges on June 26, 2015, striking down same-sex marriage bans nationwide.
+Previously, same-sex marriage was briefly legal in Arkansas for a period beginning on May 9, 2014, as a result of a ruling in Wright v.
+Arkansas by Sixth Judicial Circuit Judge Chris Piazza striking down the state's constitutional and statutory bans on same-sex marriage as violating the U.S. Constitution.
 Approximately 541 same-sex couples received marriage licenses in several counties before the Arkansas Supreme Court stayed his ruling pending appeal on May 16, 2014.

-On November 25, 2014, a federal district court struck down Arkansas's ban on same-sex marriage.
-The judge stayed her ruling in Jernigan v.
-Crane pending appeal.
-After the Obergefell ruling, same-sex couples began obtaining marriage licenses in Arkansas beginning on June 26, 2015.
+On November 25, 2014, Judge Kristine Baker of the U.S. District Court for the Eastern District of Arkansas struck down Arkansas' ban on same-sex marriage in Jernigan v.
+Crane.
+She stayed her ruling pending appeal.
+Following the Obergefell ruling, same-sex couples began obtaining marriage licenses in Arkansas and the appeal in Jernigan was dismissed by the Eighth Circuit Court of Appeals.

+Arkansas had previously denied marriage rights to same-sex couples by statute since 1997 and in its State Constitution since 2004.
+Polling suggests that a narrow majority of Arkansas residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 50% of respondents supported same-sex marriage.

 Legal history

-Statute
+Restrictions

 In 1997, the Arkansas General Assembly passed a statute banning same-sex marriage and the recognition of same-sex marriages performed out of state.
 The bill was signed into law by Governor Mike Huckabee.

-Constitution

 On November 2, 2004, Arkansas voters approved Amendment 3, a state-initiated constitutional amendment that prohibited the recognition of same-sex marriage, as well as anything "identical or substantially similar to marital status" in the state of Arkansas.
 On June 27, 2013, a day after the U.S. Supreme Court ruling in United States v.
 Windsor, Arkansans for Equality submitted proposed language for a 2014 ballot measure that would repeal the state's constitutional ban on same-sex marriage.
 On July 9, 2013, a different group, the Arkansas Initiative for Marriage Equality (AIME), which was formed in November 2012, submitted to the Arkansas Attorney General proposed language for the Arkansas Marriage Equality Amendment, a similar ballot measure but instead for the 2016 ballot.
 Attorney General Dustin McDaniel rejected the proposal for the 2014 ballot on July 12 and again on August 12, and the proposal for the 2016 ballot on September 18 and October 7, each time citing problems with the wording.
 On September 19, he accepted the proposal for the 2014 ballot and on November 7, he accepted the one for the 2016 ballot.
 Both initiatives, however, were not put on the ballot.